sylgsy/Statistical-Arbitrage-via-Bayesian-method/README.md

 # Conclusions

-If stock pairs with co-integration relationships are selected, the use of Bayesian methods can improve on conventional statistical arbitrage in terms of return will maximum drawdown.
+If stock pairs with co-integration relationships are selected, the use of Bayesian methods can improve on conventional statistical arbitrage in terms of annualized return and maximum drawdown.

 # Acknowledgement